kovidgoyal/kitty/docs/integrations.rst

 `hologram.nvim <https://github.com/edluffy/hologram.nvim>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Terminal image viewer for Neovim
+Terminal image viewer for Neovim.
+For a bit of fun, you can even have `cats running around inside nvim <https://github.com/giusgad/pets.nvim>`__.

 Scrollback manipulation